fiksn/dlc-intro/dlc.md

 ### Channel

-For Alice and Bob it is very similar to opening a lightning channel: they create a 2-of-2 multisig.
+For Alice and Bob it is very similar to opening a Lightning channel: they create a 2-of-2 multisig.

 #### Bailout